rl1987/trickster.dev/tricksterblog/content/post/katana-web-crawler-for-offensive-security-and-web-exploration.md

 ```

 This enables Katana to be used for opportunistic contact data (email and/or phone
-number) scraping across a list of websites.
+number) scraping across a list of websites (which can be passed to Katana one
+per line via standard input).
 For example, one could source a list
 of companies within a niche by Google dorking or scraping a business directory
 website, then run Katana with the above custom field configuration to traverse
 the list of websites and grab emails whenever they happen to be somewhere on the